apache/gravitino/docs/trino-connector/catalog-mysql.md

 ## Select

-The Gravitino connector supports most SELECT statements, allowing the execution of queries successfully.
+The Gravitino Trino connector supports most SELECT statements, allowing the execution of queries successfully.
 Currently, it doesn't support certain query optimizations, such as indexes and pushdowns.

 ## Table and Schema properties